-- When %MinVol is increasing (^) or decreasing (v), the appropriate indicator appears.
-When the arrows are the same size, %MinVol is in the target zone. - The purple arrows are for clarification purposes only; they do not appear on the display. - Up arrow: Increase zone (PetCO2 too high, increase %MinVol) - Down arrow: Decrease zone (PetCO2 too low, decrease %MinVol) - When the PetCO2 target range is changed (using the Target Shift control), the setting is shown above the horizon.
+- When %MinVol is increasing (^) or decreasing (v), the appropriate indicator is highlighted (7 in the following figure).
+When the arrows are the same size, %MinVol is in the target zone. - The purple arrows are for clarification purposes only; they do not appear on the display.

+- Up arrow: Increase zone (PetCO2 too high, increase %MinVol)

+Down arrow: Decrease zone (PetCO2 too low, decrease %MinVol)

+• When the PetCO2 target range is changed (using the Target Shift control), the setting is shown above the horizon.
 For details, see Section 1.4.11.2.1.

-Figure 1-15.
+Figure 1-18.
 CO2 elimination horizon, passive patient